rishavghosh605/Python-Scripting-And-Automation/README.md

 # Python-Scripting-And-Automation

-Demonstrates the plethora pf Python capabilities in the domain of Automation.
+Demonstrates the plethora of Python capabilities in the domain of Automation.